glamprinakis/Lamprinakis_HomeLab_Fresh/README.md

 > [!TIP]
 > It is recommended to set the visibility of your repository to `Public` so you can easily request help if you get stuck.

-1. Create a new repository by clicking the green `Use this template` button at the top of this page, then clone the new repo you just created and `cd` into it.
-Alternatively you can us the [GitHub CLI](https://cli.github.com/) ...

-    ```sh
-    export REPONAME="home-ops"
-    gh repo create $REPONAME --template onedr0p/cluster-template --disable-wiki --public --clone && cd $REPONAME
-    ```
+1. Clone this repository and `cd` into it.

 2. **Install** the [Mise CLI](https://mise.jdx.dev/getting-started.html#installing-mise-cli) on your workstation.